-Used during Ordinary time, symbolizing Life, Growth and Hope.
-Used during Lent and Advent, symbolizing Penance, Atonement and Expiation.
-Masses of Easter, Christmas season, Feasts and Memorials of Jesus, Mary, the Angels, Saints who were not martyrs, Weddings, and Funerals, symbolizes Purity, Holiness, Joy, Triumph, and the Resurrection.
-More festive than white, which may be used on more solemn days such as Easter and Christmas, and also symbolizes Joy, Triumph and the Resurrection.
-Used on Passion Sunday (Palm Sunday), Good Friday, Pentecost, feasts of the Apostles, Evangelists and Martyrs.
-Red symbolizes the Holy Spirit and the blood of martyrs
+White Red Green Violet Gold Used during Ordinary time, symbolizing Life, Growth and Hope.
+Used during Lent and Advent, symbolizing Pe enance, Atonement and Expiation.
+Masses of Easter, Christmas season, Feasts and Memorials of Jesus, Mary, the Angels, Saints who were not martyrs and the Resurrection. s, Weddings, and Funer als, symbolizes Purity, F Holiness, Joy, Triumph, ite, which may be use mbolizes Joy, Triumph c d on more solemn day and the Resurrection. ys such as Easter and • • ood Friday, Pentecost, floor •